observatorium/obsctl/README.md

 Use "obsctl context [command] --help" for more information about a command.
 ```

 You can also remove a context by using `obsctl context rm <API Name>/<Tenant Name>`.
-In case an API configuration does not have a tenant associated to it, the API configuration can be removed using `obsctl context api rm <API Name>`.
+In case an API configuration does not have a tenant associated with it, the API configuration can be removed using `obsctl context api rm <API Name>`.

 ### Metrics